-Traditional home sales in Riverside County can be extremely expensive, including far more than the commission or financial burden of surprise repairs.
+Traditional home sales in Southern California can be extremely expensive, including far more than the commission or financial burden of surprise repairs.
 On the other hand, a direct sale to Stars and Stripes Real Estate will eliminate all costs.
 Read on for a rundown on the surprising costs associated with working with traditional agents.

 Commissions and Fees

 Real estate agents are paid based on a percentage of the sale price.
 Usually, commissions are 3% per side, along with traditional seller’s closing fees and other possible transaction fees to the closing agent and their office.

 The costs can add up very quickly, your listing agent will usually add on fees for advertising the property.
 This may very well include the costs for professional 360-degree images and drone footage for a virtual walkthrough.
 There are also costs associated with traditional advertising your property on online media platforms.
 Real estate agents who are active will likely place ads in local weekly or monthly publications.